kaiban-ai/kaibanjs-docs/docs/use-cases/02-Trip Planning.md

 :::

 ### The Agentic Solution
-Imagine simplifying this complex process with AgenticJS automation:
+Imagine simplifying this complex process with KaibanJS automation:

 - **Scenario:** Planning a cultural trip from New York to cities like Tokyo, Paris, or Berlin between December 1st and 15th, 2024, focusing on art and culture.